 Entry requirements for this course are considered on an individual basis and are normally one of the following:

-- You also need a satisfactory enhanced Disclosure and Barring Service (DBS) and health clearances prior to registration.
+* You also need a satisfactory enhanced Disclosure and Barring Service (DBS) clearance prior to registration.

 We arrange these as part of the application process.
 You will be required to sign a self-declaration at the start of each year.
 All police contact during the course must be reported to the course leader as a matter of urgency and may lead to suspension or termination.